 This painting has inspired my imagination again and again.
 Over two years ago, I starting wondering about the girl in the foreground – could she be, I wondered, Anne Boleyn’s teenage niece, Katherine Carey?
 Could the many suggestions from history books be true – that Katherine Carey witnessed her aunt’s execution?
 Answering those questions took me to the writing of my short play and a new novel, The Light in the Labyrinth.
-Written for Young Adults and the artefact for my PhD, it is a work now ready for the eyes of publishers.
+Written for Young Adults and the artefact for my PhD, it will be published with Metropolis Ink early in September, 2014.

 - The Other Boleyn Cup (kateshrewsday.com)